SDC-Original-Mountain-Dew/OMD2202-sdc-atelier-overview-API/README.md

 DB_PORT = 5432
 DB_PASS = ''
 ```
-created a .gitignore by running `touch .gitignore` then edit the file with `vim .gitignore`.
+Create a .gitignore by running `touch .gitignore` then edit the file with `vim .gitignore` inside the terminal.
 Inside copy and paste this:
 ```
 .env
 *.DS_Store